Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 11

 Saturday 30 September 2017 â Burnett Heads (Bundaberg) to South White Cliffs

 The seas were calm all night but the wind blew 10 to 15 knots till about 0200.
-It then dropped dramatically and at 0445 when we got up it was 6 knots westerly.
+It then dropped dramatically and at 0445 when we get up it is 6 knots westerly.
 We make tea and coffee and at 0505 we motor out.
 We leave the channel at 0525 and pull out the screecher.
 At least five other yachts and two cruisers leave, including Sub Zero, Heatwave and Leana.

 For the past few days on the VHF radio, we have been getting French speaking people.
 We assume that they are from New Caledonia which is over 750 nautical miles (1400 kilometres) away.
 We are also picking up ships on the AIS that are anchored there.
 Weird radio atmospherics!
 We hear more today as well.